Nationals’ Kurt Suzuki criticized on social media after wearing MAGA hat

 For Suzuki, who is from Hawaii, many of the posts were personal attacks.
 One user posted that he was an “embarrassment to his family" and others called him a racist.

-Wajahat Ali, a contributing op-ed writer for the New York Times, posted, “They will never love you, Kurt Suzuki.
+Wajahat Ali, a contributing op-ed writer for The New York Times, posted, “They will never love you, Kurt Suzuki.
 They will never love you.
 Enjoy the hug and the delusion.
 Whatever makes you feel great."